a20351766/mchain1.2/examples/e2e_cli/end-to-end.rst

 .. code:: bash

-       cd $GOPATH/src/github.com/hyperledger/fabric
+       cd $GOPATH/src/github.com/hyperledger/mchain
-       # ensure sure you are in the /fabric directory where the Makefile resides
+       # ensure sure you are in the /mchain directory where the Makefile resides
        make release

-This will output platform-specific binaries into the ``fabric/release`` folder.
+This will output platform-specific binaries into the ``mchain/release`` folder.

--  Next, make the Fabric images.
+-  Next, make the Mchain images.
 This typically takes between five to ten minutes, so be patient:

 .. code:: bash

-       # make sure you are in the /fabric directory
+       # make sure you are in the /mchain directory
        make docker

 Execute a ``docker images`` command in your terminal.
 If the images compiled